Why We Built QFlow: Deno, QTI 3.0, and the Case for a New Authoring System

 Why this is the right time for a new authoring system

-A local QFlow demo assessment editing flow: structured question content, preview, accessibility, and export-minded authoring in the same workspace.
+A QFlow demo assessment editing flow: structured question content, preview, accessibility, and export-minded authoring in the same workspace.

 Why we chose Deno

-A standards-heavy product can drown in incidental complexity if the application architecture is fragmented.
 We did not want one runtime for the frontend, another for the backend, and a permanent translation problem between the authoring UI and the import, validation, and export services behind it.

 - TypeScript is first-class from the start instead of being layered on later.